How to Install Adhesive Contact Shelf Paper

 This process describes installation into a cabinet, but the steps are basically the same for free-hanging shelves, cubbies, furniture, drawers or most other surfaces.

-Preparation is the first step to a good job – the goal is, to begin with a clean, flat surface.
+Preparation is the first step to a good job – the goal is to begin with a clean, flat surface.
 New cabinets should be thoroughly vacuumed, then gone over with a damp cloth.
-For older surfaces, remove any loose particles, dust, oil, wax or other contaminants by cleaning with a good cleaner like TSP (available in the paint section of most hardware stores).
+For older surfaces, remove any loose particles, dust, oil, wax, or other contaminants by cleaning with a good cleaner like TSP (available in the paint section of most hardware stores).
 Dry thoroughly before installing your new shelf paper.
 Note: Since we use a moderate tack adhesive, edges or corners will lift if the adhesive is contaminated with dirt or dust.

 Fit the new liner on the shelf so it lays flat.
 (Unroll and place the new liners pattern side-up in sunlight for a few minutes if needed to make them more pliable.)
-For a large surface, you may want to use painter’s tape or small weight to hold the liner in place.
+For a large surface, you may want to use painter’s tape or a small weight to hold the liner in place.
 Our liners are trimmed slightly under dimensions for ease-of-fit, so they should lay flat on all corners without pushing up on any sides.

 Expose a small strip of adhesive.
 Without disturbing the alignment, lift an edge of the liner and peel back a small 1/2″ – 1″ (12-25 mm) strip of the backing and crease it back onto itself so the adhesive is exposed.
 Replace the lifted edge of the liner with the contact area down.

 Step 4: Apply pressure with a squeegee to apply exposed liner to surface